deepsense-ai/seahorse/docs/_deployment/standalone.md

 ## Overview

-Seahorse Standalone allows you to install and run Seahorse on your local computer.
+Seahorse Standalone allows you to install and run Seahorse on your local computer or set it up in a server mode (for details see [Server Mode](../server_mode.html) section).

 Seahorse Standalone: